hankso/Gym_plane/README.md

-# gym-plane!
+# Gym plane!
-2D streaming plane war game writen in python with `pygame`!
+2D STG plane war game, author is [@buaawyz](https://github.com/buaawyz)

 Learning how to make simple games from **FishC**'s blog.

-This can be use as a gym--environment for Reinforcement Learning experiments.
+This can be use as a gym-environment for Reinforcement Learning or other experiments.

 # Installation
 Download this repo or clone it locally.